 Without water in the mix, the plant material tends absorbs too much of the butter and oil.
 This means usable product is going into the trash, a problem that’s reduced when adding water.
 The increased liquid volume also gives cooks the option to add more plant material in order to make more concentrated infusions if they wish.

-How to Make Marijuana Butter or Margarine
+How to Make Marijuana Butter

 - Slow Cooker Method (best choice): Add butter or margarine, plant material, and water to the slow cooker and cook on low for 4 to 6 hours.
 I know some cooks who cook their butter for as much as 2 or 3 days in the slow cooker.
 Feel free to do so if you choose.
 It seems like overkill to me and after having tested longer cooking times, I found no improvement in quality or potency.
 In fact, I noticed a stronger herbal flavor and not much else.
 You can actually cook for less time, just make sure your mixture has time to come to a full simmer.